Kami-Guru/path-of-levelling-2/docs/index.md

 *Note that the Windows installer is unsigned, so you will have to bypass a security check the first time you run the application.

+> [!TIP]
-**Path of Exile 2 must be Windowed or Windowed Fullscreen for the overlay to function.**
+> **Path of Exile 2 must be Windowed or Windowed Fullscreen for the overlay to function.**

 ### Additional Linux Setup Steps
 Linux requires some additional steps to get up and running.
-First, until [this issue](https://github.com/SnosMe/electron-overlay-window/issues/44) is resolved, if you have a second monitor on the left of your primary monitor, you need to start Path of Levelling 2 *before* running Path of Exile 2.
-I have a PR up to fix this issue, so hopefully I can remove this step soon.

-Next, if you use Windowed Fullscreen on KDE, create the following window rule:
+First, if you use Windowed Fullscreen on KDE, create the following window rule:
 ![Linux Window Rule Overlay Fix](/images/linux-window-rule-overlay-fix.png)

 This rule sets the layer for both the levelling overlay and PoE2 to OSD (On-screen display) so that the overlay can overlap while PoE 2 is in focus.